-To get essential resources, humans depend on the environment for survival (e.g. air, water, food, shelter).
+To get essential resources, humans depend on the environment for survival (e.g. air, water, food, and shelter).
 Humans cannot survive without some form of interaction with the environment.

 2. Modification of the Environment

 To fulfill their needs, humans modify the environment to meet their own goals and needs.
 Human activities can impact the environment in both positive and negative ways.

-Everything humans do require resources provided by nature for things, such as energy.
+Everything humans do requires resources provided by nature for things, such as energy.

 Humans have modified the physical environment by clearing land for agriculture or building dams and continue to change the environment through industrialization and the development of homes.

 3. Adaptation to the Environment

 Humans can change and adapt to various environmental conditions for survival and to meet their needs.
 Humans have settled and adapted to natural settings all over the world (e.g. the Arctic) and created advanced systems (e.g. heating) to help them survive and thrive.